SymbioSeas/BOLDGenotyper/README.md

 ### Phase 1: Data Loading and Quality Control
 - Parses BOLD TSV file and validates required columns
-- Filters samples based on coordinate quality (excludes country centroids)
+- **Marks coordinate quality** (identifies centroid, missing, or invalid coordinates)
+  - Samples with centroid/missing coordinates are **retained for genotyping**
+  - Quality markers used only for geographic analysis (not for filtering)
-- Assigns samples to ocean basins using GOaS shapefile (if available)
+- Assigns ocean basins using GOaS shapefile (only to samples with high-quality coordinates)
+  - Samples with centroid/missing coordinates marked as "Unknown" ocean basin
-- Logs summary statistics (total samples, samples with coordinates, basin assignments)
+- Logs summary statistics (total samples, geographic quality samples, basin assignments)

 ### Phase 2: Sequence Dereplication
+- **Uses ALL samples** (including those with centroid coordinates)
 - Filters sequences by length (default: ≥400 bp) and N content (default: ≤10%)
 - Aligns sequences with MAFFT (auto algorithm selection)
 - Trims alignment with trimAl (automated1 method)